Stéphane Dalmat

 Stéphane Dalmat (born 16 February 1979) is a French former footballer who played as a midfielder.
-Dalmat was a very versatile player who usually occupied a variety of positions on the midfield.
-His good ball control and dribbling ability has often seen managers use him wide on the left of midfield, or in the centre as an attacking midfielder.
-Despite being left footed, he was comfortable with either foot.

 Club career

 Dalmat was born in Joué-lès-Tours.
 His first professional match was for Châteauroux against Cannes, which was lost 2–1 on 30 August 1997.
 He performed well with Châteauroux, and soon a big change was to happen.

 He was snapped up by Lens in 1998–99, playing as an attacking central midfielder and earned favourable comparisons to Zinedine Zidane.
 He quickly moved on to Marseille but, after a dodgy season for the team – where he was often used out of position at left back by a coach he did not get on with, he moved on to Paris Saint-Germain.
 There he formed a midfield alongside Ali Benarbia and Laurent Robert.
 After a new coach was installed Dalmat found himself being moved on to Internazionale.

 Two-and-a-half seasons of frustration at Inter, during which time he never succeeded in securing an extended run in the team, were followed by a loan move to Tottenham Hotspur for the rest of the 2003–04 season, for what looked like an ideal replacement for Christian Ziege.
 The playmaker's fortunes did not get much better at White Hart Lane where, despite winning over the Spurs fans with some dynamic performances, he did not win over the confidence of then Coach David Pleat.

 His debut for Spurs came on 13 September 2003 as a substitute in a 4–2 defeat at Chelsea.
 However, he suffered with injuries for most of the season.
 The highlight of his spell at Spurs was scoring a brace in the 4–1 win over Birmingham in January 2004.
 He scored one other league goal for Spurs, in the 5–2 win over Wolves in December 2003.

 Dalmat's performances in the first three months of the 2003–04 season impressed many but off the field his attitude convinced Tottenham not to make his move permanent.